maritiren/CTF/mobile/tasks_writeup.md

 generic_x86:/ # pm list packages | grep <packagename>
 ```

-2. Copy all preferences to your machine.
+_2. Copy all preferences to your machine._

 Often you would like to have files locally on your machine,
 and not on the device you are reversing.
 To do this, you
 need root on the device.
 However, using _su_ will not do the